cosmo3769/arch/brightness-arch/README.md

 echo $(($(cat $bl_device)+2000)) | sudo tee $bl_device
 ```

+**NOTE-** You will find your **bl_device** by checking in your system with `ls /sys/class/backlight/`.
+After this it can be intel_backlight or acpi_video0 or something else in your system.
+Ensure to inlcude the one showing in your system.

 ## Setting Events

 Make this file `/etc/acpi/events/bl-down` for triggering brightness down events.